weaveworks-experiments/flux-classic/site/index.md

 network plugins, but does not require them.

-If you are new to Flux, perhaps try the [getting started guide](getstarted) or read the technical [overview](overview).
+If you are new to Flux, perhaps try the [getting started guide](/site/getstarted.md) or read the technical [overview](/site/overview.md).
 Otherwise, other guides and reference docs are linked from the contents to the side.

 Flux is alpha software.
 There may be rough edges, and it is still evolving.
 We are making preliminary releases in order to gather